Aeroluna/LunaCoopMod/README.md

 - Increased Gary's model radius by 33% (Increases scale of certain model attachments like the recall effect).
 - Increased Super Gary's model radius by 60%.
 - Added flying helper splat when placing Stetellites.
+- Added burrow FX to the Mecha Lurker Tunnel of TERROR Algorithm ability.
+- Fixed a bug where Mecha Lurker burrow used the wrong tooltip.

 yeah.